Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

 Simulated Treatment Comparison (STC) relies on outcome regression models fitted to IPD, conditioning on covariates, then applying estimates to ALD \citep{caro2010, ishak2015}.
-STC involves using the IPD to build a model that predicts patient outcomes based on their baseline characteristics, and then using this model to estimate what the outcomes of the IPD trial's treatment would have been if it were applied to the population of the ALD $BC$ trial.
+STC involves building an outcome model from the IPD based on baseline characteristics, and subsequently evaluating this model at the mean covariate values of the ALD to approximate the marginal mean outcome.

-\paragraph{Model Fitting (Optimization Step)} Let $Y_i$ be the outcome for patient $i$ in the IPD $AC$ trial, and $X_i$ be the vector of baseline characteristics for patient $i$.
-An outcome regression model is fitted using the IPD $AC$ trial.
-This model relates the outcome to the baseline covariates.
-For a continuous outcome, a linear regression might be used; for a binary outcome, logistic regression; and for time-to-event data, a Cox proportional hazards model or parametric survival model.
-The general form of this outcome model can be expressed as:
+\paragraph{Model Fitting} Let $Y_i$ be the outcome for patient $i$ in the IPD $AC$ trial, and $X_i$ be the vector of baseline characteristics for patient $i$.
+An outcome regression model is fitted using the IPD $AC$ trial as in Equation~(\ref{eqn:outcome-regression}).

-where $g(\cdot)$ is a link function (e.g., identity for linear regression, logit for logistic regression, log for Cox regression hazard ratio); $\mathbb{E}[Y_i | X_i]$ is the expected outcome for patient $i$ given their baseline characteristics $X_i$; $\alpha$ is the intercept; $\beta$ is a vector of regression coefficients for the baseline characteristics $X_i$.
-The ``optimization'' in this step refers to the standard process of estimating the model parameters ($\alpha$ and $\beta$) by maximizing the likelihood function (or minimizing a sum of squares, depending on the model).

-\paragraph{Prediction (Simulation Step)} Once the outcome model is fitted using data from the IPD $AC$ trial, the estimated coefficients ($\hat{\alpha}, \hat{\beta}$) are used to predict the expected outcome of treatment $A$ for the population of the $AB$ trial.
-Since only aggregate data (typically means and standard deviations) are available for the $AB$ trial's population, these aggregate values ($\bar{X}_B$) are substituted into the fitted model to estimate the mean outcome.
+\paragraph{Expectation at Covariate Means} The fitted model is then used to obtain the expected outcome of treatments $T = \{ A, C \}$ for the population of the $BC$ trial.
+Since only aggregate data (typically means and standard deviations) are available for the $BC$ trial's population, these aggregate values ($\bar{X}_{BC}$) are substituted into the fitted model to estimate the mean outcome.